kimdesok/ViT-backbone-MIL-on-TCGA/README.md

 <img width="321" height="412" alt="image" src="https://github.com/user-attachments/assets/56aad0e5-f049-463e-9659-c9814fbfba50" />

-SVS-format WSI files were converted to TFRecord format.
+SVS-format WSI files were converted to TFRecord format, that resulted in a 10 to 1 reduction of the original size of the dataset.

 Localization of metastatic cancer cells in lymph node tissue was visualized (see Fig. 3).
 For example:

-Panel A: metastatic tissue requires 1,077 patches of 224×224 size, Panel B: only 2 patches of tissue cells.
+Panel A shows a large piece of metastatic tissue, consisting of 1,077 patches of 224×224 size.
+Panel B shows only two patches of tissue cells representing a micrometastasis, presumably out of approx. 2K tissue patches (0.1%).

 <img width="546" height="470" alt="image" src="https://github.com/user-attachments/assets/f0dd4956-558f-4520-9522-0c14202d6757" />

-This illustrates the challenge of accurate WSI-level classification using MIL models.
+This illustrates the challenge of accurate WSI-level classification using MIL models not to mention the difficulty of a visual task of detecting the micro-infiltration.

 Patch-level classification experiments (see Fig. 4) demonstrated visually distinct differences between metastatic and normal tissue patches, even for non-experts.
 However, imbalance in the number of cancer vs. normal patches introduces class imbalance issues.

 <img width="423" height="253" alt="image" src="https://github.com/user-attachments/assets/17943aac-a451-459d-af56-bfbad25cd12f" />

-To address this, some researchers turn to semantic segmentation methods, though requiring pixel-level annotations, that avoid class imbalance and have been reported to achieve relatively high accuracy (AUC ~95%) [reference here].
+To address this, some researchers turned to semantic segmentation methods in conjunction with U-Net and Mask RCNN, though requiring pixel-level annotations, that avoid class imbalance and have been reported to achieve relatively high accuracy (AUC>97%) [1][2].

 ## Performance evaluation on TCGA-BRCA test set